UbaidurRehman1/java_2020/readme.md

 - Represents components

 # -----------------------------Multi-threading----------------------------------------
+- ### Locking
     - Every Object has one lock
     - When we add ```synchronzied block or method```
         - then only one thread can access at a time
         - no other thread can access the other synchronized method when object is locked
         - other threads can access non synchronized blocks or methods when object is locked
+- ### Volatile Variable
+    - Volatile variable ensure the memory visibility.
+It stores in the main memory on in the cache or registers.
+    - ```syncrhonization```  ensure both memory visibility and atomicity
+- ### Atomic variables
+    - Atomic variables are not blocking while ```synchronize``` keyword is blocking.
+    - Use Atomic variables where we want to update a single value cause atomic variables are not blocking.
+        - Blocking is costly cause of thread suspension and then resumption